 Terrie Hart is the Workforce Diversity Manager at BJC Healthcare, one of the largest nonprofit health care organizations in the United States, serving metro St. Louis, mid-Missouri and Southern Illinois.
 Hart teaches as an adjunct professor at Webster University for the MHA program, specializing in Human Resources in Healthcare.
 Previously, Hart served as the Human Resource Business Partner with St. Louis Children's Hospital (SLCH) for over 10 years where she provided proactive HR consultation directly connected to the immediate and long term business needs of SLCH.
 Hart received her BA in Communications from Illinois State University, and MBA in Marketing and Communication from Lindenwood.

-Lisa retired from the Federal Reserve Bank of St. Louis in January, 2022 after serving as Senior Diversity and Inclusion Specialist since 2016.
+Lisa retired from the Federal Reserve Bank of St. Louis in January, 2022 as Senior Diversity and Inclusion Specialist for the previous six years.
 She assisted with the creation and support of the Bank's seven Employee Resource Groups and their chairs, the Executive Sponsors, and members.
-In 2018 a Bank-wide Ally Campaign developed by an all-ERG team that featured a voluntary half-day training was attended by more than 40% of employees.
-Follow-up programming presented by ERGs provided skillful advocacy tools to practice ally-ship, while the four-year campaign developed a workforce that recognized privilege and its impact on outsiders.
+She developed an Ally Campaign with an all-ERG project team that was rolled out Bank-wide in 2018.
+The voluntary half-day training was attended by more than 40% of employees.
+Follow-up programming presented by ERGs provided skillful advocacy tools to support ally practice, while the four-year campaign developed a workforce that recognized privilege and its impact on those without.
 She has extensive experience in nonprofit and university program management, fundraising and grant writing, and training development and delivery.
 Her strategic leadership skills include recruitment, management of, and collaboration with volunteer leadership from diverse communities, as well as experience in organizational development, process improvement and evaluation in both professional and community-based settings.
-She is a 40 year resident of the city of St. Louis, has held both citywide elected and state-appointed offices and is a co-founder of the Historic Shaw Art Fair, started in 1993.
+She is a 41 year resident of the city of St. Louis, has held both citywide elected and state-appointed offices and is a co-founder of the Historic Shaw Art Fair, started in 1993.